bogzbonny/macronizer/README.md

 ## TODO
 - inline mini TUI
-- ability to add notes to the macros (will be stored right in the macro file)
 - Usage of positional parameters, for instance mouse positions should be able to be "50%" of the screen
 - Ability to pass in custom arguments which are used for specific wait times for